 Provide psychological consultation and psycho-educational programing to university community as relevant to the Center's mission

 Participate in campus committees and task forces as needed or assigned

-Maintain clinical documentation following university, state, and HIPAA guidelines
+Maintain clinical documentation following Center, state, and HIPAA guidelines

 Attend and participate in staff meetings

-Attend and participate in Mental and Behavioral Health team and Wellness Integrated Care Team meetings
+Attend and participate in CC case consultation and Wellness Integrated care team meetings

 Attend and participate in training and supervision meetings